chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

     - Set `instance_url` as the URL with Port No. For example: `"database-1.c2kvay.eu-north-1.rds.amazonaws.com:5432"`
     - Set `opensearch_domain_name`, `opensearch_domain_url`, `opensearch_username`, `opensearch_user_password` from the **Managed AWS OpenSearch** created in the Prerequisite steps.
     - Set `opensearch_domain_url` as the URL without Port No. For example: `"vpc-automate-ha-cbyqy5q.eu-north-1.es.amazonaws.com"`.
-    - Leave postgresql_root_cert and opensearch_root_cert as blank in case of On Premise with AWS Managed Services.
+    - Leave postgresql_root_cert and opensearch_root_cert as blank in case of On-Premise with AWS Managed Services.
     - For backup and restore configuration set `aws_os_snapshot_role_arn`, `os_snapshot_user_access_key_id`, `os_snapshot_user_access_key_secret`.
 Click [here](/automate/managed_services/#prerequisites) to know more.

 Continue with the deployment after updating config: